jamesapallister/jekyll-now/_posts/2021-03-23-Hello-World.md

 Anyway, I put this together this evening after the kids had gone to bed, fumbling my way through github instructionals and listening to William Orbit, then Massive Attack, and finishing with Moloko.

 Unlike my usual forays into code, it actually worked.
 And the focus required, coupled with a goldilocks level of difficulty - not too easy, not too sweary - made for a quite a pleasant few hours.
-Also, I quite like the idiosyncratic pairing of github-and-prose-as-a-CMS.